gdogra/OncoSafeRx/database/README.md

 2. Copy and paste the contents of `schema.sql`
 3. Run the script to create all tables and functions

+### 2b.
+Ensure users profile table columns (if using server-side profiles)

+If your API saves user profile details to `public.users`, run the helper migration to align columns:

+- File: `database/migrations/2025-10-03_users_profile_columns.sql`
+- What it does:
+  - Creates `public.users` if missing
+  - Adds the columns used by the API: `first_name, last_name, role, specialty, institution, license_number, years_experience, preferences (jsonb), persona (jsonb), created_at, updated_at`
+  - Adds an `updated_at` trigger to auto-maintain timestamps
+- How to run:
+  - Supabase → SQL Editor → paste contents of the file → Run
+  - Or apply via Supabase CLI

 ### 3. Set up Authentication

 1. In Supabase dashboard, go to Authentication > Settings